-The canals of the Sile river and the Venetian Walls (where you can walk redefining your life for the New Year!) are two extra good enough reasons for you to spend at least one more day here!
-Don’t expect to be impressed, it is more about feeling relaxed, walking and observing the locals’ life happening in a slow and authentic way (no, at the beautiful but touristic Venice you cant do that!).
+The canals of the Sile river and the Venetian Walls (where you can walk redefining your life for the New Year!) are two extra good enough reasons for you to spend at least one day in Treviso!
+Don’t expect to be impressed, it is more about feeling unwind and connected to yourself while walking and observing the locals’ life happening in a slow and authentic way (no, unfortunately at the beautiful but touristic Venice you can’t do that!).

 Personally, I felt a bit ”wiser” as a designer when I realised that Treviso is the home for the headquarters of clothing brands like Benetton – the locals are indeed sooo chic here!
 One can particularly enjoy wandering around the central Piazza Dei Signori and the Palazzo dei Trecento as much (if not more) as the strolls around the countless canals and the Venetian walls.

 Although I have been to Treviso twice I have yet to manage to eat at the restaurant where Tiramisu was invented!
 I know, it is unacceptable (shame on me!) but in my defense, the first time the restaurant was closed because it was… 2nd January and the second time…it was closed because it was their weekly day off!
 The restaurant is called Le Beccherie and it’s in the historic center.
 On their website, you can read the history of the tiramisu and how it was invented.
 Can you please let me know if it is good when you go?